How Bridge to Kubernetes works

 Diagnostics and logging

-When using Bridge to Kubernetes to connect to your cluster, diagnostic logs from your cluster are logged to your development computer's TEMP directory in the Bridge to Kubernetes folder.
+When using Bridge to Kubernetes to connect to your cluster, your computer logs diagnostics.
+It stores them in your development computer's TEMP directory in the Bridge to Kubernetes folder.

 Bridge to Kubernetes has the following limitations:

 - Currently, Bridge to Kubernetes pods must be Linux containers.
-Windows containers are not supported.
+Windows containers aren't supported.

 - Bridge to Kubernetes needs elevated permissions to run on your development computer in order to edit your hosts file.